scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 **We overhauled and restarted the [Scala Improvement Process](https://docs.scala-lang.org/sips/).** Since last summer, the SIP Committee members meet monthly to decide the evolution of the language.
 As we explained in the [announcement]({% link blog/_posts/2022-07-13-scala-improvement-process-reloaded.md %}), the main changes of the new process are the following.
-First, the proposals are thoroughly discussed by a team of three reviewers, publicly on [GitHub](https://github.com/scala/improvement-proposals) before the whole Committee votes on them during their monthly meetings.
+Firstly, the proposals are thoroughly discussed by a team of three reviewers, publicly on [GitHub](https://github.com/scala/improvement-proposals) before the whole Committee votes on them during their monthly meetings.
 Second, there is a new stage where proposals are accepted as experimental features before the Committee votes again to promote them to stable features.
 The new Scala Improvement Process is the first result of our governance